DollyGt/my_shopping_list_app/README.md

 All forms were tested

-Users would have to either log in or register otherwise the form will pass in error
+Users would have to either log in or register otherwise the form will pass in error if they attempt logging in without first registering.
+Once a user is registered, to log they would be required to enter their registed login details.
+If the user enters different login details, there would be alerted that the login details are wrong therefore the form would never submit.
+I tested to see that the forms all work as intended and this was a success.

 If a user is not registered and they try to log in , the error message will return to let them know that there is no user of that particular name

-An empty form will return a field required message if the user fails to type in their list title
+An empty form will return a field required message if the user fails to type in their list title.
+No form can submit if the user have not created a list title for their shopping list.

 # Deployment